-- Electronic Logging Devices (ELDs) are mandated for all commercial motor vehicles, not otherwise exempted, and help drivers track their Hours of Service.
+- Electronic Logging Devices (ELDs) are mandated for all commercial motor vehicles, not otherwise exempt from the ELD rule, and help drivers track their Hours of Service.

 - Long-term benefits of an ELD solution may result in savings in both time and money for fleets.

 What does an ELD solution do?